konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 - The concept of new/old information doesn't apply in subordinate clauses
 - Contrastive は may violate this rule-of-thumb.
-- Old information does not appear in topicless sentences, so the rules-of-thumb do not account for the nature of emphasis in topicless sentences.
+- Old information does not appear in topicless sentences/clauses, so the rules-of-thumb do not account for the nature of emphasis in them.
 This might mislead learners into thinking there is some nuance of exclusion present in all subjects marked by が.
 - Debatably, one semantic structure actually allows for が to mark old information (See [Presentational Sentences](wa-ga-addendum#presentation)).

 <h1 style="text-align:right;">